agnwinds/python/docs/sphinx/source/installation.rst

 Running in parallel mode
 ------------------------

-While Sirocco can be run in single processor mode, it is generally more efficient to run on multiple processors. in multiprocessor mode, When multiprocessing is invoked, Sirocco uses mulitple threads for photon transfer and in calcuation ionization equilibrium.
+While SIROCCO can be run in single processor mode, it is generally more efficient to run on multiple processors. in multiprocessor mode, When multiprocessing is invoked, SIROCCO uses mulitple threads for photon transfer and in calcuation ionization equilibrium.
 As these comprise the bulk of the computational load the total time to run is  roughly an inverse of the number of threads.
-Sirocco uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ for parallel processing and so software libraries that implement this must be on the machine that is being used.
+SIROCCO uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ for parallel processing and so software libraries that implement this must be on the machine that is being used.
 For Macs, mpi can installed with HomeBrew or Fink.
 For linux machines, two common libraries are `Open-MPI <https://www.open-mpi.org/>`_ and `MPICH <https://www.mpich.org/>`_  If not already installed, one should install them.